Deep Dynamic Factor Models: Introduction

-Deep neural net methods have seen early application in Finance to predict asset prices, stock returns or commodity prices \citep[see][for an extensive literature review]{sezer2019financial}.
+More generally, deep learning methods have seen early applications in Finance and Economics.
+In Finance, they have been employed to predict asset prices, stock returns or commodity prices \citep[see][for an extensive literature review]{sezer2019financial}.
 Closer to our approach, a few recent works have applied neural net to macroeconomic questions. \cite{cook2017macroeconomic} employed a number of neural network architectures, including also autoencoder, to forecast the US unemployment rate. \cite{loermann2019nowcasting} proposed a neural net model to predict the US GDP. \cite{holopainen2017toward} proposed an horse race among different machine learning methods and showed that such models are able to outperform conventional statistical approaches in predicting crisis periods.
 Finally, \cite{heaton2016deep}, \cite{gu2018empirical,gu2019autoencoder} employ rich datasets incorporating both stock data and macroeconomic aggregates to predict stock returns.\\